bradystroud/weather/weather/README.md

 # weather

-A flutter weather app that uses a web scraper to "borrow?" the data becuase weather API's cost money apparently.
+A flutter weather app that crawls BOM's website for data

 ## Initial commit details